-As you may know, I was born in the Franche-Comté region of eastern France, so Comté (or Gruyere de Comté, to be precise) is my local cheese.
-It’s made from unpasteurised cow’s milk and around 64,000 tonnes of it are produced each year!
+As you may know, I was born in the Franche-Comté region of eastern France, so Comté (or Gruyère de Comté, to be precise) is my local cheese.
+It’s made from unpasteurised cow’s milk, and around 64,000 tonnes of it are produced each year!
 This recipe is my homage to this fabulous fromage.
 It is a very simple tart – no need to even pre-bake the pastry.
-But do please make sure you buy the right Comté cheese; if it’s an aged vintage it will be too salty for this tart but a one year old cheese would be perfect.
+But do please make sure you buy the right Comté cheese; if it’s an aged vintage, it will be too salty for this tart, but a one-year-old cheese would be perfect.

 For the shortcrust pastry